 Your Social Media Marketing can only be successful if you approach it responsibly.
 One of the worst things you can do is publish content sporadically, without any set schedule.

-There to avoid the negative consequences of people not seeing any of your content or maybe worse seeing it and getting annoyed by it, try t do the following:
+To avoid the negative consequences of people not seeing any of your content or maybe worse seeing it and getting annoyed by it, try to do the following:

 - Post regularly.
 Whenever a potential customer hops on your social media page and sees that you haven’t been active for a while, they assume you went out of business and instantly look for alternatives from competitors.